 © Jessica Burtnick

 Autumn polar bear excursions may get all the publicity, but summer is a magical time to check out sights and adventures in Churchill.
 In fact, if you’re looking for the ultimate family vacation, you’d be hard pressed to find a better place to spend a week.
-Check out what’s in store for your family on a summer family adventure in Churchill this summer.
+Check out what’s in store for your family on a Belugas, Bears and Blooms - Family Adventure in Churchill this summer.

 © Dan Harper

 Dog sledding in Canada dates back over a thousand years, when the Inuit used it to move food and supplies.
 In fact, early northern culture relied heavily on working sled dogs.
-If you’ve ever wanted to experience the thrill of handling a team of sled dogs, summer in Churchill is the perfect time to do it.
-Who needs snow when you can hitch a team to a dog cart and fly across the tundra?
-You get all the excitement without the cold, and it’s an incredible opportunity for your kids to learn more about how these amazing dogs are raised, trained and handled, and the important role they played in Canada’s history.
+If you’ve ever wanted to experience the thrill dog sledding, summer in Churchill is the perfect time to do it.
+No snow?
+No problem!
+Dog carting gives you all the excitement without the cold, and it’s an incredible opportunity for your kids to learn more about how these amazing dogs are raised, trained and handled, and the important role they played in Canada’s history.

-Picture this: You’re out on your inflatable Zodiac when a cheery-looking beluga nudges your boat.
-It almost looks like he wants to play (and it’s quite possible he does).
-He follows your boat, nudging it gently again and again.
-Another dives under the craft while others swim around and beside it.
-That’s the Churchill River in summer when thousands of beluga whales descend on the estuary.
-It’s possibly the largest concentration of belugas anywhere in the world.
-And if you’re feeling adventurous, you can grab a paddleboard and test out your balance.
-These white wonders are friendly, social and as curious as cats There’s nothing quite like engaging with them as they frolic in the water; it’s an experience your kids will never forget.
+Picture this: You’re out on your inflatable Zodiac when a cheery-looking beluga swims past your boat.
+It almost looks like it wants to play (and it’s quite possible it does).
+It continues to follow your boat, and another dives under the craft while more swim around it.
+That’s the scene of the Churchill River in summer when thousands of beluga whales descend on the estuary.
+It’s one of the largest concentration of belugas anywhere in the world!
+And if you’re feeling adventurous, you can even grab a paddleboard and test out your balance.
+These white and grey wonders are friendly, social and as curious as cats.
+There’s nothing quite like engaging with them as they frolic in the water; it’s an experience your kids will never forget.

 4. Cruise through fields of wildflowers on an official Tundra Buggy®.

-If tundra conjures up visions of gray and barren fields, think again.
+If tundra makes you think of grey and barren fields, think again!
 In summer, the subarctic tundra is transformed into a riot of wildflowers.
 Scarlet fireweed, bright red bearberries, white-petaled Arctic dryas and perfectly formed, miniature orchids create a carpet of colour across the tundra.
 If you’re lucky, you may even spot a bit of summer wildlife: foxes, minks, martens, moose and wolves, to name just a few.
 And the birds are everywhere, especially Smith’s Longspur, a song-filled bird that summers on the tundra.
-The weather’s so pleasant in summer, even kids enjoy long rides on the Tundra Buggy without getting cold (plus they may even get a chance to drive the Tundra Buggy themselves).
+The weather’s so pleasant in summer, even kids enjoy long rides on the Tundra Buggy without getting cold (plus they may even get a chance to drive the Tundra Buggy themselves!).

 5. Catch a glimpse of a sleepy polar bear napping in the sun.